Yabloko: Emergence of the Party (1993–2002)

-Yabloko during the entire period of president Yeltsin became the "democratic opposition" to the president's policies.
-For example, Yabloko opposed privatization conducted by Anatoly Chubais, and offered an alternative program in 1998, which stated that privatization was carried out in an economically senseless and socially detrimental way, passing control of sold organizations to the “directors” with a number of backdrop nominal owners.
+Yabloko during the entire period of President Yeltsin became the "democratic opposition" to the president's policies.
+For example, Yabloko opposed privatization conducted by Anatoly Chubais, and offered an alternative program in 1998, which stated that privatization was carried out in an economically senseless and socially detrimental way, passing control of sold organizations to the "directors" with several backdrop nominal owners.

-During the 1996 elections Yavlinsky was offered to join the government.
+During the 1996 elections, Yavlinsky was offered to join the government.
 As a condition to join Yabloko's leader demanded an end to hostilities in Chechnya and to make serious adjustments to the socio-economic policy.
 In addition, he demanded the resignation of Prime Minister Viktor Chernomyrdin, head of the Security Service of the President of the Russian Federation Alexander Korzhakov, First Deputy Prime Minister Oleg Soskovets, Defense Minister Pavel Grachev, head of the presidential administration Nikolai Yegorov, director of the FSS Mikhail Barsukov.
-Since these conditions were not accepted, the entry of Yavlinsky and his team did not enter the government.
+Since these conditions were not accepted, Yavlinsky and his team did not enter the government.

-Some members of the Yabloko faction nevertheless accepted the proposals of the executive branch: for example, Mikhail Zadornov and Oksana Dmitrieva became members of the government, for which they were expelled from the party.
-Also, Yabloko left Ivan Grachev and Vyacheslav Igrunov.
+Some members of the Yabloko faction nevertheless accepted the proposals of the executive branch.
+Mikhail Zadornov and Oksana Dmitrieva became members of the government, for which they were expelled from the party.
+Also, Ivan Grachev and Vyacheslav Igrunov left Yabloko.

 In May 1999, the Yabloko faction voted for the impeachment of President Yeltsin.
 The bulk of the State Duma deputies supported the accusation of the president of unleashing war in Chechnya and 24 deputies voted for the impeachment of Yeltsin on charges of an armed dispersal of the Supreme Council in October 1993.
 Yabloko, however, refused to support other articles of accusations, including the article proposed by the Communist Party of the Russian Federation about the "genocide of the Russian people."
 Yabloko criticized presidential and government policies and regularly voted against draft state budgets submitted by the Cabinet of Ministers to the Duma.